Course review – 04-10-2022

 This course is scheduled to take 24 months but may of necessity be extended to include any delay or re-presentation of essays and any additional topics.

 Trichology is the science of Human Scalp & Hair in health, disease and distressed circumstances.
 This course provides the vehicle to obtaining The Trichological Society’s Diploma in Pure-Trichology (with entitlement to use the post-nominal letters LTTS and the opportunity to be listed on its Portal).

-As a significant number of hair deformities / diseases exist, and many are very rare, it is unlikely that live subjects suffering each will be available for study during the lifetime of this course.
+This course is primarily conducted by distance learning (an up-to-date computer equipped for internet and email is therefore essential).
+Where possible Non-UK candidates should seek attendances at local dermatology / trichology practices for observational study, but as a significant number of hair deformities / diseases exist, and many are rare, it is unlikely that live subjects suffering each will be available for study during the lifetime of this course.
 It is therefore a necessity that each participant in this course collects an extensive personal library of pictures from which to become familiar with each disease/condition.

 A credit for each assignment essay (listed below) must be gained prior to the examination invitation.
 Any three starred* topics may be submitted as one essay.

 This will usually be sent by email.

 On completion this is to be returned to The Registrar by email.

 The College will then review the application and inform the applicant accordingly.

 Successful applicants will be offered a place on the course to commence on the first day of any preferred month (not August or December).